 Though I’m fond of these two as well.
 Lita Ford is a bad-ass, y’all.

-And one last one, taken during Close Your Eyes Forever, her (in)famous duet with Ozzy Osbourne, which she sang by herself because as she wryly pointed out, he wasn’t there to help.
-Her chords crashed majestically, though.
-It … Continue reading
+And one last one, taken during Close Your Eyes Forever, her (in)famous duet with Ozzy Osbourne, which she sang by herself because as she wryly pointed out, he wasn’t there to help. … Continue reading

 Nate Burrell has once again generously allowed us to feature his great photography here on NTSIB.
 This Record Store Day found JC Brooks and the Uptown Sound in St. Louis where they made an in-store appearance at Euclid Records, then played an intimate house party.